therealaleks/shopifyBackendChallenge/README.md

 1. The reason I chose such an elaborate setup for such a seemingly simple app is because I realized that I could eventually use this as a replacement for Google images.
 It would allow for increased privacy, as well as a bigger storage space.
 I plan on developing it much further.

 2. I trained a multi-label neural network classifier for this app's image content recognition feature (it was more fun than just getting one off the internet).
 However, I grossly overestimated the capacity of my computer when it came to training.
 Had to severely downsize just about everything.
 I went from 600 labels to 13 labels.
 Ironically, the dataset for 600 became unfit for 13.
 It was a huuge time sink and the performance is still quite poor: 60% accuracy on 13 labels.
-13 different classifiers, each handling one label, trained on specialized datasets, would likely yield far better results, but that's not really scallable.
-So, I kept the single model setup.
-I'm confident that, given time to obtain more computing power, I will enventually get it to where my overconfidence first thought it would go (decent accuracy at 600 labels).
+A costum dataset was then in order, though I didn't quite have enough time for that.
+However, I'm confident that after I obtain more computing power and cobble together a proper dataset, I will enventually get the model to where my overconfidence first thought it would go (decent accuracy at 600 labels).

 3. I left all the ML stuff in the shopifyChallenge/imageRepo/classifierScripts/ folder.
 If you want to try out the data processing scripts in there, here's where to download the data https://github.com/cvdfoundation/open-images-dataset#download-images-with-bounding-boxes-annotations\